 We may email you with a safety plan request once our profile review team has done an initial review of your profile.
 If you receive this email, your sitter profile won't become active until we've received and approved your safety plan.

 What questions are asked in the safety plan request?

 - Describe two situations in which you might need to introduce new dogs to each other.
 How will you go about introducing them?
-What warning signs will you watch for and how will you respond if they show signs of stress?
+What warning signs will you watch for, and how will you react if they are showing signs of stress?